Dr. Robert Sutton

 · and the development of arguments relating to those issues and positions.

-PAR logic classes specifically introduce students to the rules and structure of correct reasoning, which enable students to acquire the skills to evaluate and form rational arguments not only in philosophy and religious studies, but in every other intellectual endeavor as well.
-The specific student learning outcomes for this class will deal with learning the relevant skills for informal reasoning, propositional logic, predicate logic and the recognition and identification of typical mistakes in reasoning (fallacies).
+PAR logic classes specifically introduce students to the rules and structure of correct reasoning, which enable students to “Identify and analyze the elements of arguments” (LOG 1), and to “Evaluate the consistency, validity and sufficiency in arguments” (LOG 2).
+These skills should allow students to not only evaluate arguments but, to “Exhibit critical thinking by developing and expressing sound arguments from given premises to conclusions” (LOG 3), not only in philosophy and religious studies courses, but in every other intellectual endeavor as well.
+The specific student learning outcomes for this class will deal with learning the elements and relevant skills of informal reasoning, propositional and predicate logic, and the recognition and identification of typical mistakes in reasoning (fallacies).
 Thus, at the end of the semester, you should:

-● be able to detect and avoid fallacious reasoning.
+● be able to detect and avoid fallacious reasoning in the arguments of others and in your own arguments,

 ● continue to develop the habits of thinking and communicating with logical rigor and clarity.

 Hurley, Patrick J. A Concise Introduction to Logic.
-11th ed.
-Belmont, CA: Wadsworth Publishing Co., 2012.
-Students can buy the online chapters or the hard text.
+12th ed.
+Belmont, CA: Wadsworth Publishing Co., 2015.
+Students can buy the online chapters, the etext, or the hard text.

 GRADE SCALE: A=100-92, B=91-84, C=83-76, D=75-68, F=67.

-credit is built into the course, thus no additional extra credit
+EXTRA CREDIT: Extra credit is built into the course, thus no additional extra credit is available.